olmelabs/EdiEngine/README.md

 Complete usage examples can be found in the test project.

 ## Next steps:
+ - ~~Json Serialization and Deserialization~~
- - Xml Serialization and Deserialization
+ - ~~Xml Serialization and Deserialization~~
+ - 997 generation
   - HL loop hierarchical parsing
  - Craft more maps